mvestola/plugin.video.quick.skip/README.md

 ## Introduction

-This addon for Kodi (former XBMC) allows you to fast skip commercials with a few button presses.
-All you need to to is to press the up arrow and then click right/left.
-Similar functionality was provided in Topfield PVR set top boxes as an TAP addon (SkipIt).
+This addon for Kodi (former XBMC) allows you to fast skip commercials in TV show recordings with a few button presses.
+The main idea is to skip the recording forward in 180 seconds steps as long as the TV show appears.
+After that, you can skip backward/forward using binary search to find the exact position where the commercials end and the TV show continues.
+All you need to do is to press the `up` key during video playback and then press `right` or `left` keys.
+Similar functionality was provided in Topfield PVR set top boxes as an TAP addon named [Skip It](http://www.saunalahti.fi/tsalomak/skipit.html).

-Typical usage is this:
+Typical usage scenario is this:
 1. You are playing a recorded TV show and commercials are starting.
 You want to skip to place where the commercials have ended and the TV show continues.
 1. Press `up` key to show the add-on dialog.
 1. Press `right` to skip 180 seconds forward.